22 Park Street Mona Vale, NSW 2103

 Congratulations to Dr Jenny and her Labrador, PopCorn, on recently completing the Canine Assisted Learning Program!
-This program is run by The Business Education Network Inc (BEN or “THE BEN”) , which is a non-profit organisation based in the Northern Beaches of Sydney.
+This program is run by The Business Education Network Inc (BEN or ?THE BEN?) , which is a non-profit organisation based in the Northern Beaches of Sydney.

 The mission of BEN is to work with businesses, community organisations and schools to create a better future for young people.
 They do this by assisting young people in need – those who are disadvantaged, or experiencing difficulties and challenges which prevents them from successfully transitioning into adulthood.